In balance with the environment

 Eindhoven Airport NV has an environmental management system that complies with the NEN 14001:2004 standard.
 Internal and external audits are carried out every year within the framework of continuous improvement and constantly testing our own environmental management system.

-TNO (the independent Netherlands Organisation for Applied Scientific Research) has carried out a number of studies of emissions.
+TNO (the independent Netherlands Organization for Applied Scientific Research) has carried out a number of studies of emissions.
 These show that emissions from the airport are relatively low.
 Some of the emissions are caused by aircraft movements, others are caused by ground handling operations.

 The vast majority of aircraft movements at Eindhoven Airport are carried out with so-called ‘Chapter 4’ aircrafts.
 These aircrafts use modern engines that produce less noise.
 Through the use of modern technology, air pollution is decreased as well.